 Each section of the book is dedicated to supporting you in taking action, to work with your brain’s psychology, and to deal with the challenges that come up.

 Dacoury Natche (DJ Dahi): produced Childish Gambino’s 3.15.20, and songs for Kendrick Lamar, Dr. Dre, and Lily Allen

 Lindsay Jean Thomson: co-founder of Women Catalysts, co-founder of the 100 Day Project, writer

 Michael Saviello (Big Mike): visual artist, manager at Astor Place Hairstylists

 - How to improve your creative skills in just 20 seconds

-- The two keys to get your brain in the zone when you’re exhausted
+- The keys to get your brain in the zone when you’re exhausted

-- Insights from software developers and artists who make and release things every day
+- Insights from entrepreneurs, software developers, authors, and artists who make and release things every day

 - The psychology of making music that gets listened to by millions